subhrendu1987/ReaderKernelWriterUser/README.md

 ```
 ├─Chardev (Use character devices to interact between userspace process and kernel module)
 ├─Sysfs   (Use /sys objects to interact between userspace process and kernel module) (LKM unloading not working properly)
+├─NetLink (Use sockets to interact between userspace process and kernel module
 ```

 ### Environment preparation